 Responding to the 2017 Natural Disasters

 25 Flights.
 65,000 lbs. of humanitarian and medical supplies.
 More than $4 million in hurricane relief for Houston, Puerto Rico, and the Caribbean.

 Hurricanes Irma and Maria have taken a terrible toll on the people of Puerto Rico and the Caribbean.
 In Mexico, the recent earthquakes have caused unfathomable hardship and loss.
 And Hurricane Harvey left a path of destruction in Texas, while Florida copes with the aftermath of Irma.

-Although there are massive needs and it will be a long road to recovery, we can be proud that our support has already provided life-saving supplies, cash assistance, critical relocation and rebuilding assistance, and more.
+Although there are massive needs and it will be a long road to recovery, we can be proud that our support has already provided life-saving supplies, cash assistance, critical relocation, rebuilding assistance, trauma support, and more.

 Your support makes all the difference.
 Donate now to our Disaster Relief Fund.